freshdirect/freshdirect.github.io/_components/form-templates.md

 layout: styleguide
 type: component
 title: Form templates
-lead: Patterns for some of the most commonly used forms on government websites
+lead: Patterns for some of the most commonly used forms
 ---

 <h3 class="usa-heading">Accessibility</h3>